owntracks/recorder/README.md

 Several things worth mentioning:

 * The returned data structure is an array of JSON objects; had we omitted specifying a particular device or even a particular user we would have obtained the last position of all this user's devices or all users' devices respectively.
-* If you are familiar with the [JSON data reported by the OwnTracks apps](http://owntracks.org/booklet/tech/json/) you'll notice that this JSON contains more information: this is provided on the fly by _ocat_ and the REST API, e.g. from the reverse-geo cache the _recorder_ maintains.
+* If you are familiar with the [JSON data reported by the OwnTracks apps](http://owntracks.org/booklet/tech/json/) you'll notice that this JSON contains more information: this is provided on the fly by _ocat_ and the REST API, e.g. from the reverse-geo cache the Recorder maintains.

 #### What were the last 4 positions reported?